znsio/specmatic-documentation/documentation/contract_tests.md

     Tests run: 1, Failures: 1

 The contract test generated a request with a random number that matched the contract, and sent it to the "sample" application.
 The test expected a numerical response, but got a string instead.
-Since the applications response did not not match the contract spec, Qontract reported the problem.
+Since the applications response did not not match the contract spec, Specmatic reported the problem.

 ### Contract Tests With Examples